Trail-Blaze/Icarus/README.md

 # Icarus
+> ## TLDR - I haven't had much time to work on this but it's coming along rather well

 The Blaze backend — An entire rewrite equipped with account management, 2FA authentication and more!

 > _"Icarus laughed as he fell.
 Threw his head back and yelled into the winds, arms spread wide, teeth bared to the world."_